gutschilla/plug-session-memcached/README.md

 - for me, memcached is battle-proven.
 Not a single issue in a decade
 - support for memcached server clusters (mcd apparently doesn't support this)
 - 1MB of session storage (default memcached bucket size) as long `:erlang.term_to_binary(<your_session_data>)` fits in a megabyte
-- no need for a distributed erlang setup in a load-balanced scenario: sessions are like a database on a simgle-purpose machine.
+- no need for a distributed erlang setup in a load-balanced scenario: sessions are like a database on a single-purpose machine.

 ### Downside of Cookies
 While it's so great and simple to store session data in the cookie